akostrik/exam5_cpp/README.md

-getName                                   // returns a ref to const string, callable on a constant Warlock getTitle                                  // returns a ref to const string, callable on a constant Warlock void setTitle(a ref to const std::string) void introduce() const                    // displays `<NAME>: I am <NAME>, <TITLE>!`
+getName                                   // returns a ref to const string, callable on a constant Warlock getTitle                                  // returns a ref to const string, callable on a constant Warlock void setTitle(a ref to const std::string) void introduce() const
 ```
 ```
-  Warlock bob;                            // Does not compile, can not be instantiated without a name and a title Warlock bob("Bob", "the magnificent");  // Compiles Warlock jim("Jim", "the nauseating");   // Compiles bob = jim;                              // Does not compile, can not be copied without a name and a title Warlock jack(jim);                      // Does not compile, can not be instantiated by copy a name and a title
+  Warlock bob;                            // does not compile, can not be instantiated without a name and a title Warlock bob("Bob", "the magnificent");  // compiles Warlock jim("Jim", "the nauseating");   // compiles bob = jim;                              // does not compile, can not be copied without a name and a title Warlock jack(jim);                      // does not compile, can not be instantiated by copy a name and a title
 ```
 ```
 int main() {